sunilg27/Simple-Web-crawler/README.md

 The output to be a simple structured site map, showing links to other pages under the same domain.

+# Requirements

+System install : Java 1.5+ & Maven 3.3.9
+Works on : 	Linux, Windows, Mac OSX, BSD
+Maven Dependencies: JUnit 4.12, Jsoup 1.12.1 and sitemapgen4j 1.0.1

 # Usage

 This is a maven project with JUnit integration.
 Clone or Download this repository into local computer.

-Site that need to be crawled can be specified in Simple-Web-crawler/resources/config.properties file for 'website' property.
+Site that need to be crawled can be specified in Simple-Web-crawler/resources/config.properties file with 'website' property.

 Build:
-	- 'mvn clean install' in the base directory where pom.xml is placed.
+mvn clean install in the base directory(Simple-Web-crawler) where pom.xml is placed.

-	- using eclipse, you can do build or maven build/install goals.
+After running the maven build it would have crawled the website specified in the config properties.
+Please do check the logs for more information.

 # Design decisions